Workflows

 result = await wf.run(run_id="content-run-001")

-# Picks up from "review" step, then runs "publish"
+# Picks up from "review", then runs "publish"

 WorkflowWorker

-WorkflowWorker is a distributed execution consumer that polls for pending workflow runs, claims them atomically, and executes them with heartbeat emission.
-Multiple workers can run concurrently against the same database for horizontal scaling.
+WorkflowWorker is a distributed execution consumer.
+It polls the database for pending runs, claims them atomically with FOR UPDATE SKIP LOCKED, executes them, and emits heartbeats.
+Run multiple workers against the same database for horizontal scaling.

 from sagewai import WorkflowWorker